miapmiapmiap/Preserving-Endangered-Media-Guide/README.md

 This process is only known to be permissible under U.S. Law.
 The fair use analysis that justifies your download of a video is only valid if you live in the U.S. or a territory.
 Otherwise, it is incumbent upon you to determine whether or not your country allows for fair use.

 ## Security
-The orignal youtube-dl repo is blocked.
+The original youtube-dl repo is blocked.
 In order to download videos from YouTube using the Command Line, yt-dlp (a fork of youtube-dl) must be used.
 Most of the tools are third-party ones downloaded via command-line, which may be blocked depending on your institution's IT policies.

 YouTube has the right to block your account for violating their Terms of Service.
 If using yt-dlp, it is best not to use an institution's official computer or YouTube account.
 If this is done at significant scale, there is a chance you may be blocked from YouTube.